 Trying to follow a sane investment strategy when all the cards are held by the central banks is becoming increasingly difficult.
 Sovereign debt has surprised so far in 2014, but now, as a safe haven, only the very short end of the curve has any attraction.
 European ABS have a support level courtesy of the ECB, but do you want to be holding them in weak currency?
 The BoJ are committed to supporting their equity market too and the S&P can seemingly only travel in one direction.
 There are some markets still playing catch up; the baton here has been passed to China and the Shanghai A-shares index, which after a decent pause for breath in August, is beginning to get a move on again.

 But the game of risk is being gamed ever upwards.
 Small savers and large institutions alike are being pressured into asset classes to generate a “decent” return that will not afford them any protection when the central bank merry go round stops.

 Finally another quote from Dr Aghi.
 “It’s completely wrong to suggest we want to expropriate savers”; but you have Mario haven’t you?

-To read the latest View from the Bridge click here to view pdf
+To read the latest View from the Bridge in pdf format click here to view pdf